muchirijane/learning-code-through-github-repos/README.md

 - [List](https://github.com/jnv/lists) - A great repository for learning web development on a deeper level.
 It has a wide list of resources of front-end developer interviews, companies you can easily apply to, BEM resources, ES6 learning resources, Blockchain & cryptocurrency resources, and more.

+- [Frontend Bootcamp / Days in the Web](https://github.com/microsoft/frontend-bootcamp) - In this two-day workshop you'll learn the basics of frontend development while building a working web app.

 ### Flask Repos

 - [Awesome Flask](https://github.com/humiaozuzu/awesome-flask) -  A curated list of awesome Flask resources and plugins.